The Ryan M. Adams Memorial Scholarship

 This scholarship is in honor of Eagle Scout Ryan Michael Adams.
 It will be awarded to the Eagle Scout(s) who best exemplifies the type of person, scout and student Ryan was.

-Boys from troops in Connecticut who are current high school seniors or who graduated from high school in 2015 (Ryan’s graduation year) or later and who achieved the rank of Eagle Scout are eligible to apply.
+Boys from troops in Connecticut who are currently in high school or college and who achieved the rank of Eagle Scout are eligible to apply.

 The scholarship award is based on merit and will be up to $5,000.
 Most years will have one recipient.
 However, it is possible to have more than one recipient or no recipient, based on the applications received.